 Key to our work in the elections and political processes sector is support for developing an engaged citizenry and a vibrant civil society.
-Our programs support free and fair elections through voter education, voter registration, election administration, and international and domestic election observation.
+Our programs in Asia support free and fair elections through voter education, voter registration, election administration, and international and domestic election observation.
 We support democratic governance through political party development and legal and regulatory reform.

 Nationwide election observation in Bangladesh